 Becoming a wine expert is daunting.
 Wine snobs lurk around every corner itching to challenge your wine smarts and everyone else has strong opinions about what they think you should drink.
 Fortunately, there is hope!
 Below are 9 steps to start you on your journey to becoming a wine expert.
 Complete the steps below and you’ll be confidently ordering wine from the fanciest restaurants in town.
 Keep in the mind, this is the Wine Folly way.
 There’s a lot of paths to the same destination, so take and leave what you will from here.

 Depending on your level of commitment you can become a self-proclaimed wine expert in less than a year.
 You’ll find that your wine knowledge is like a rolling stone; you pick up wine knowledge faster and more easily as you progress.
-Self motivated individuals will succeed.
-One of the premier American wine expert accreditation programs, Court of Masters, has no accompanying classes and is simply a series of difficult tests.
+Self-motivated individuals will succeed.
+One of the premier American wine expert accreditation programs, the Court of Master Sommeliers, has no accompanying classes and is simply a series of difficult tests.
 To prepare for the Court of Masters most people either study independently or form small study groups.

 1. Developing your Wine Palate